ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### ChangeServerMOTD()
-This method changes the specified server's MOTD (the title message seen on the minecraft server's list)
+This method changes the specified server's MOTD (the title message seen on the Minecraft server's list)

 ```C#
 String[] MyServers = Minehut.GetSelfServers();